-1 consents to the sale; 2 (B) a trade secret; or 3 (C) the employer's current and ongoing customer relationships; 4 (2) when the worker signs the agreement and through the time of enforcement, the 5 agreement is reasonable and narrowly tailored in duration, geographical area, and scope of actual 6 competition to protect an interest under paragraph (1), and the interest cannot be substantially 7 protected by a less restrictive agreement; and 8 (3) the prohibition on competition lasts not longer than: 9 (A) five years after the work relationship ends when protecting an interest 10 under paragraph (1)(A); or 11 (B) one year after the work relationship ends when protecting an interest 12 only under paragraph (1)(B) or (C).
-13 Comment 14 15 16 17 18 Section 6 details the substantive requirements for the most stringent of restrictive employment agreements, a noncompete agreement.
+(b) A noncompete agreement -1s prohibited and unenforceable unless: (1) the agreement protects any of the following legitimate business interests: (A) the sale of a business in which the worker is a substantial owner and consents to the sale; (B) a trade secret; or (C) the employer's current and ongoing customer relationships; (2) when the worker signs the agreement and through the time of enforcement, the agreement is reasonable and narrowly tailored in duration, geographical area, and scope of actual competition to protect an interest under paragraph (1), and the interest can only be substantially protected by a noncompete agreement; and cannot be substantially protected by a less restrictive agreement; and (3) the prohibition on competition lasts not longer than: (A) five years after the work relationship ends when protecting an interest under paragraph (1)(A); or (B) one year after the work relationship ends when protecting an interest only under paragraph (1)(B) or (C).
+Comment Section 6 details the substantive requirements for the most stringent of restrictive employment agreements, a noncompete agreement.
 Paragraph (1) lists the business interests that a can justify a noncompete agreement.
 Most importantly, the desire to prevent a valued worker from competing against the employer, while understandable, is not a legitimate interest.
-19 20 21 22 23 24 The sale of a business is generally recognized as a legitimate interest justifying a noncompete.
+The sale of a business is generally recognized as a legitimate interest justifying a noncompete.
 The seller of a business often will get a higher price if the seller agrees not to compete against the new owners' business.
 This noncompete agreement benefits the seller/worker with a higher price and protects the new owner who paid this higher price.
 Paragraph 6(1)(A) outlines the criteria for a valid noncompete based on a sale of a business.
-First, the seller must be a substantial owner of the business, and thus will substantially benefit 25 26 27 28 29 30 31 32 from the sale.
+First, the seller must be a substantial owner of the business, and thus will substantially benefit from the sale.
 An employee owning a few shares of company stock cannot enter a valid noncompete agreement based on the sale of a business, because the employee is not a substantial owner.
 Further, the seller must consent to the sale for a noncompete agreement to be valid.
 For example, suppose a senior officer of a close corporation has a 30 percent equity stake in the corporation.
 The corporation decides to sell a controlling stake to a new owner; the senior officer objects to the sale and is unwilling to work for the new owner.
 A noncompete purportedly justified by the sale of this business would not be enforceable against the senior officer who objects to the sale.
 (Indeed, it is hard to see why the senior officer would ever sign such a noncompete agreement.)
-Further, suppose the senior officer had signed a valid one-year noncompete agreement with the first owners before the sale.
+Further, suppose the senior officer had signed a valid one year noncompete agreement with the first owners before the sale.
 If the sale of a controlling ownership interest occurs without the senior officer's consent, the senior officer who objects to working for the new owners can no longer be bound to the noncompete.
 Instead, the acquiror must negotiate terms of the noncompete with the worker, who will only be bound by such an agreement if the legitimate business interest specified in Paragraph (1) (B) or (C) is satisfied.